meekotherogue/by-night/about.md

 It's a small anecdote, but it had a poignant effect on my artistic pursuits for over 15 years.
 I thought if I could do perfect art, then I could one day become an artist.
 But striving for this perfection sucked out a lot of the joy I used to find in it.
 Instead, it was replaced with anxiety and disappointment when it didn’t turn out just right.
 And, obviously, I ended up choosing an entirely different profession as a result.

-While I'm proud of a lot of the work I created in that time, once university ended I had no motivation to put myself through that tedium in my free time.
+While I'm proud of a lot of the artwork I created in that time, once university ended I had no motivation to put myself through that tedium in my free time.
 I did an odd piece here or there, and not to say it was completely joyless, but it just brought up the old anxiety of getting it _just_ right.

 Then in 2017 I had had enough!
 I decided to challenge myself by making a goal to do a drawing a day, and a painting a week for the whole year.
 It was an effort to detach myself from the need for perfection, and also to try and rediscover if I did actually still have a passion for art.